Ekanosetale/Customer-Segmentation-And-Credit-Risk-Analysis-for-Tawny-Bank/README.md

 ## Introduction

 This project focuses on delivering strategic insights to Tawny Bank by analyzing customer demographics, credit behavior, and transaction patterns.
-Leveraging data from multiple sources users, credit cards, transactions, and merchant categories the analysis aims to evaluate financial health, detect fraud risks, and support personalized engagement strategies.
+Leveraging data from multiple sources users, credit cards, transactions, and merchant categories.
+The analysis aims to evaluate financial health, detect fraud risks, and support personalized engagement strategies.
 Using SQL for data preparation and Power BI for visualization, the project provides a comprehensive view of customer profiles and risk indicators to drive data-informed decision-making.

 ## About The Dataset